Plan

 The most significant change following the 2022 review was to slightly increase the overall equity allocation, to 80 per cent, by reducing the target bond allocation.

-The goal of reaching an equal allocation of global and Australian equities remains.
-The current approach target allocation adopted in 2023 is reflected and discussed further below.
+The goal of reaching an equal allocation of global and Australian equities has changed in this review.
+The current approach target allocation adopted in 2023 is discussed and revised further below.

 Specific asset allocation targets